hasura/postsales/Tools/hasura-performance-test-suite/README.md

 1) About Hasura Testsuite

+Hasura test-suite is an open source tool built around the Artillery open source framework.
+We have optimized this to work beter with Hasures V2, being able to use this tool as your single source to perform both functional validations and performance testing of a Hasura deployment.

   1.1) Overview

   1.2) Components

   1.3) Modes of deployment

   1.4) Features

   1.5) Advantages over other test-suites

 2) Deployment

   2.1) As a standalone tool

   2.2) As a github action

 3) Creating your first functional test-case

 4) Running a functional test

   4.1) From CLI or GH Actions

 5) Creating your first loadtest

 6) Running your first load-test

   6.1) Standalone mode, CLI or GH Actions

 7) View test results

   7.1) Included Grafana dashboards

 8) Current limitations

 9) Roadmap

 10) Provide feedback